eclipse-iofog/iofogctl/README.md

 make test
 ```

-This will output an JUnit compatible 'test-report.xml' file that can be imported in most CI systems.
+This will output a JUnit compatible file into `reports/TEST-iofogctl.xml` that can be imported in most CI systems.